 We brought in two new nightstands with two matching lamps which contain Philips Hue bulbs.
-To the left of my side of the bed you’ll find my cart that has my humidifier, diffuser, and all my essential oil supplies.
+To the left of my side of the bed, you’ll find my cart which has my humidifier, diffuser, and all my essential oil supplies.

-Joshua’s side of the bed has a new alarm clock that matches the aesthetics in our bedroom along with a dual charging station for his 📱iPhone and ⌚️Apple Watch.
-In the corner, we have our air purifier which really helps keep the air clear especially with four animals sleeping in the same room as us.
+Joshua’s side of the bed has a new alarm clock that matches our bedroom’s aesthetics and a dual charging station for his 📱iPhone and ⌚️Apple Watch.
+In the corner, we have our air purifier which helps keep the air clear, especially with four animals sleeping in the same room as us.